blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - we define the type for the ingredient array ( & import it)
 - we create some ingredients
 - we use ngFor to out put the ingredients & their amount

+## Adding a Shopping List Edit Section
+- we add the html formatting to edit the shopping list
+- we add two buttons the second of which does not submit the form, it will delete an ingredient
+- a third button to allow us to clear the form